Context Poisoning Guard

 The product bet

 SecurityRecipes is positioned as the secure context layer for agentic AI.
-The strongest enterprise version of that idea is not a prompt library.
+The strongest enterprise version of that idea is not a recipe catalog.
 It is a controlled context supply chain:

 - registered source roots,